The first stage of the partnership is the EdTech Innovation Fund. The second stage, launched Autumn 2019, is the EdTech Innovation Testbed.

 - Parental engagement

-The EdTech Innovation Fund grants will support:
+The EdTech Innovation Fund grants are supporting:

 - Improvement - improving and testing early-stage products that want to grow their reach and impact